Doing Business with the Council

 Everyone has a responsibility to ensure the safeguarding of children and adults at risk of harm.

 Fermanagh and Omagh District Council requires all Submissions to have a Child and Adult Safeguarding Policy in place.
 If the contractor / hirer does not have such policies in place, then they should revert to the Council’s Policies and Codes of Practices.

-The Council’s Policies and Codes of Practices can be found online at http://www.fermanaghomagh.com or by contacting the Policy and Strategic Services Unit via telephone: 0300 303 1777, textphone: 028 8225 6216 or via email: email@example.com
+The Council’s Policies and Codes of Practices can be found online at http://www.fermanaghomagh.com or by contacting the Corporate and Strategic Services via telephone: 0300 303 1777, textphone: 028 8225 6216 or via email: email@example.com

 Frequently asked questions regarding payment of invoices

 Can I use a previous purchase order number on my invoice?